 Creating Value and Shadows

-Notice in the image above that single hatches are used for the flatter and lighter areas of the dog's face.
-Single hatches also are good for showing depth.
-Look at the dog's eyes for a clue on that.
-Cross hatches are used closer to the more textured and darker, more defined areas of the dog's face like the ridges of the ears and on the dog's nose.
+In the image above, done in technical pen, single hatches are used for the flatter and lighter areas of the dog’s face.
+Single hatches also are good for suggesting light or a flat area of color, or suggesting the contour of a shape if they are done to match the natural contour (a technique that is well worth it but takes practice).
+Look at the dog’s ears for an example of using some lines to suggest contour, that suggests depth and dimension.
+Cross hatches are used closer to the more textured and darker, more defined areas of the dog’s facial browns, the ridges of the ears, and on the dog’s nose.

 The Perfect Pencil for Sketching and Shading